tortenairbag/vscode-ansible-template-ui/README.md

 ### `tortenairbag.ansibleTemplateUi.outputRegexSanitizeRules`

-Array of regex rules that removes parts of the ansible output when matched at the start.
+List of regex rules that removes parts of the ansible output when matched at the start.

 Useful to remove any Warnings and other outputs if the `ansible-playbook` command prints out some custom output during initialization, like custom inventory plugins.

 ### `tortenairbag.ansibleTemplateUi.profiles`

-Set of profiles to override or target different inventories, ansible versions, etc.
+Set of profiles to target different inventories, ansible versions, etc.

 ```json
 {